jagdriver/SnakeFlash/README.md

 I would like to thank:
 Matt Williams for creating Flash utility.
-All people at Hypriot for creating the Hypriot Docker Image for Raspberry Pi.
+All people at Raspberry.org for creating the Raspbian light OS Image for Raspberry Pi.

 The system consists of: